kamalsoft/NeuroDesk/Documentation/Product_Blueprint.md

 ### 1.2.
 Core Product Features

-#### Phase 1: MVP (Complete)
+#### Phase 1: Minimum Viable Product (MVP)

-- **Core Voice Ingestion:** Integration with a voice platform (e.g., Twilio) to receive audio recordings.
+- **Core Voice Ingestion:** A dedicated phone number to receive and record voicemails.
-- **Voice-to-Text & Basic Intent:** Transcription of voice messages and basic keyword-based intent recognition.
+- **Voice-to-Text & Intent Recognition:** Transcribes audio and performs basic intent recognition (e.g., "schedule appointment," "sales inquiry").
-- **Simple Escalation:** All unrecognized intents automatically create a ticket in a connected ticketing system (e.g., Zendesk).
+- **Contextual Human Escalation:** If AI confidence is low, automatically creates a ticket in a built-in system with the full context (audio, transcription, intent).
-- **Contextual Ticket:** The created ticket includes the audio link, transcription, and customer phone number.
-- **Basic Ticketing UI:** A simple inbox view within NeuroDesk to see escalated tickets.
+- **Basic Ticketing UI:** A simple interface for agents to view, manage, and respond to escalated tickets.

-#### Phase 2: Core Product (Current)
+#### Phase 2: Core Product

 - **Smart Workflow Engine:** A visual builder to create conditional logic (if/then/else) based on AI intent and confidence scores.
 - **Advanced Intent Recognition:** Use of NLP models (e.g., HuggingFace/OpenAI) for more accurate intent and entity recognition.